bdo-cash/annoguard/README.md

   * Contain char [**`$`**](#~) means `Strong Keep`(exclude Reverse Keep). e.g: [@Keep$](http://github.com/WeiChou/Annoguard/blob/master/src/hobby/wei/c/anno/proguard/Keep$.java);
   * Does not contain chars above means `Weak Keep`;
   * Does not exist annotation definition of `Non Keep`, means no need for annotate names;

+        Equivalent: all Non Keep types, if any fields of the types be kept, the class names of types be Reverse Kept.

   * End with [**`e`**](#~) means the function indicated by the words before "e" will be carried over into subclass/subinterface. e.g: [@KeepMp$e](http://github.com/WeiChou/Annoguard/blob/master/src/hobby/wei/c/anno/proguard/KeepMp$e.java);

         Note that only when superclass/superinterface did not deleted on proguard task, subclass/subinterface may kept.
         Means must Strong/Reverse Keep superclass/superinterface first.

 > ##### Symbols in the end of `@KeepXxx`, means the target places the annotation act on.
   * [**`V`**](#~)：var, act on variables/fields;